-If the misled party chooses to rescind the contract, then they cannot To take legal action in a civil case. the other party for breaching the contract (because, for example, the misrepresentation constitutes a term of the contract).
+If the misled party chooses to rescind the contract, then they cannot sue the other party for breaching the contract (because, for example, the misrepresentation constitutes a term of the contract).
 This is because it is not possible to both cancel a contract from the beginning and sue for breaching it.

-So using the above example, if B wanted to keep the business, despite the misrepresentation (and assuming the misrepresentation constituted a term of the contract), B could choose to keep the contract and instead sue A for breach of contract Failing to do what was agreed in a contract. and claim any damages, including loss of profit, that they would have suffered as a result of the misrepresentation.
+So using the above example, if B wanted to keep the business, despite the misrepresentation (and assuming the misrepresentation constituted a term of the contract), B could choose to keep the contract and instead sue A for breach of contract and claim any damages, including loss of profit, that they would have suffered as a result of the misrepresentation.

 A misled party may also have a right to damages (either in addition to, or instead of, rescission):